-Step 2.
-Insert the bootable USB flash drive, and change your computer boot order to the USB drive in BIOS settings.
-Make sure that you boot PC from the installation media.
+Remove the old HDD and connect the new SSD to your computer.
+Insert the bootable USB flash drive, reboot the PC, and press F2/Del key to set your computer boot order to the USB drive in BIOS settings.
+Make sure that you boot the PC from the installation media.
 The installation should start.

-Step 3.
-During the installation process, skip the steps which ask for a product key and select the option I am Reinstalling Windows 10 on this PC, and activation will not be an issue, your PC will have a digital entitlement stored on the Microsoft Servers.
+Click "Install Now" on the Windows Setup screen.
+During the installation process, skip the steps that ask for a product key and select the option "I am Reinstalling Windows 10 on this PC", and activation will not be an issue.
+Then, configure "Custom: Install Windows only (advanced)", your PC will have a digital entitlement stored on the Microsoft Servers.

 Chances are that when you choose to use the Windows installation media way to reinstall Windows 10 on SSD, some strange error messages will prevent you from successfully installing the operating system on the selected hard drive.

 Read Also: Windows 10 Won't Install on SSD

 Error 1.
 Can't install Windows 10 on a new SSD